cloudberrydb/cloudberrydb/README.md

 ## Overview

-A Greenplum cluster consists of a __master__ server, and multiple __segment__ servers.
-All user data resides in the segments, the master contains only metadata.
-The master server, and all the segments, share the same schema.
+A Greenplum cluster consists of a __coordinator__ server, and multiple __segment__ servers.
+All user data resides in the segments, the coordinator contains only metadata.
+The coordinator server, and all the segments, share the same schema.

-Users always connect to the master server, which divides up the query into fragments that are executed in the segments, and collects the results.
+Users always connect to the coordinator server, which divides up the query into fragments that are executed in the segments, and collects the results.

 More information can be found on the [project website](https://greenplum.org/).